 It is apparent that a vast majority of claims never reach a jury, as litigation costs prevent some cases from going to trial.
 This increasing trend is indicative of parties’ desire to avoid uncertainty and arrive at a result that everyone voluntarily agrees on.
 Courts have long had a public policy to discourage litigation and encourage voluntary resolution.
 This has become even more evident over the past two decades with the increase of alternative dispute resolution and decreasing number of trials.

 However, when lenders charge exorbitant interest rates to fund lawsuits, it becomes more difficult to reach a voluntary settlement.
 In one case, a loan of $5,600 carried an effective annual interest rate of 79.38 percent, escalating the balance due to almost $20,000.
 A claimant is not going to settle for less than he or she owes on the loan.
 This becomes a huge problem when the loan balance exceeds the value of the case.
 When that happens, the claimant already has money in hand from the loan.
 Thus, there is no incentive for the claimant to compromise—a concept that is essential to alternative dispute resolution.
+Negotiation can become futile the longer a case drags on and the principal balance of the loan increases.
+Eventually, it will seem as though the defendant is negotiating against a brick wall over which he or she cannot see unless the loan and its terms are revealed in discovery.

 If a claimant can convince a lender to make a loan, it is as though recovery has already been made, and there is no incentive to cooperate in the resolution of the claim.
 If the claimant loses the case, then he or she nevertheless “wins” in a sense because the claimant has the loan proceeds, and the lender has no source of recovery.
 The plaintiff thus has the incentive to roll the dice at trial.
 With these kinds of loans, at least in the personal injury context, litigation and trial become more likely while settlement is discouraged.